 The transfer stream content is encrypted with a key derived from a user-specified password.
-The PKCS-5 based key derivation method MUST be used with the input parameters summarized in the table below for deriving the key from the password.
+It is RECOMMENDED that the PKCS-5 based key derivation method be used with the input parameters summarized in the table below for deriving the key from the password.
+Usage of other algorithms is not described.

+Key derivation method PBKDF1 per [RFC 2898] (Section 5.1)

+Input parameters:

-Vocadorii ration madhad DDVDE4 max (DEC 2000) (Continue 5.4) Key derivation method PBKDF1 per [RFC 2898] (Section 5.1) Input parameters: Password UTF-8 encoded octets of user-specified password Salt 16-byte random number (actual value stored in the ic:StoreSalt field) Iteration count 1000 Key length 32 octets Hash function SHA-256
+Password UTF-8 encoded octets of user-specified password

+Salt 16-byte random number (actual value stored in the ic:StoreSalt field)

+Iteration count 1000

+Key length 32 octets

+Hash function SHA-256